flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 ### 11.4 Process Control

 The Benders work of Mitrai and Daoutidis applies learning to mixed-integer economic model predictive control for chemical processes.
-Their case studies reported reductions in solution time of up to 97%, or roughly 50 times, with error on the order of 1% relative to the compared Benders approaches [15].
+Their case studies reported reductions in solution time of up to 97%, or roughly 50 times, with error on the order of 1% relative to the compared Benders approaches [16].

 This is a strong application-specific result, but the method intentionally uses approximation and should not be confused with a universal exact-MILP speedup.

 ### 11.5 Network Design

-Adaptive Benders subproblem selection has been tested on survivable network design.
-The 2026 study found substantial redundancy among solved subproblems and showed that informed selection could improve runtime-related metrics on its test set [16].
+Adaptive Benders subproblem selection has also been tested on survivable network design.
+On 135 test instances, Donkiewicz reported that 52.1% of the subproblems solved by the baseline procedure were unnecessary under the paper's classification.
+The best runtime-oriented configuration achieved a 9.9% speedup over standard Benders, while another configuration reduced the primal-dual integral by 14.6% [17].

 ### 11.6 Current Maturity

-A fair summary is:

-> **learning-augmented MILP is now a substantial research area with repeated empirical successes, especially for branching, primal heuristics, LNS, cut selection, and solver configuration; however, generalization, deployment cost, and reliability still prevent learned components from being universal drop-in replacements for classical solver logic.**
+> **Learning-augmented MILP now has a substantial body of work, especially around branching, primal heuristics, LNS, cut selection, and solver configuration.
+The reported gains are still strongly problem- and distribution-dependent, and learned components are not universal drop-in replacements for classical solver logic.**

 This is consistent with the recent survey literature, which treats machine learning and mathematical optimization as complementary technologies [2].